Abstract Submission Portal - Now Open!

 The proximity of Rutgers University Newark to New York City provides outstanding opportunities for social activities that will be incorporated into the workshop and provide attendees with a flavor of ‘The Big Apple’.
 Due to the generosity of the workshop sponsors, the registration fee will include an evening dinner cruise around Manhattan, conference dinner, icebreaker and lunches.
 Newark has a vibrant university neighborhood and Portuguese community that will be visited for the conference dinner.

 Further details of the 5th International Workshop on Induced Polarization (IP) will be announced on this site as the technical program is developed.
-For now, please mark your calendars and hold the date.

 We are looking forward to seeing you in Newark!